 When you get into town you'll find plenty to do.
 The quaint shops are delightful and there's no hospitality like that of a small business owner.

-Check out Rucker's Antique Emporium and Martinsville Antique Mall for rare finds and mementos from the past.
+Check out Rucker's Antique Emporium and Junkbabies Antique Mall and Auction Store for rare finds and mementos from the past.

 You'll want to seek out a few photo opportunities, no doubt, so keep an eye peeled for the American Flag Mural, the Circus Mural, and the Farmers' Market Mural - all located in Uptown.